Allannn-sudo/CS124MP-Fall2022-java-Allan/README.md

-An Android facorite restaurant developed by Allan.
+An Android favorite restaurant developed by Allan.